 You will be asked to lie still on a table while the CT scanner, which is large and round like a doughnut, slowly rotates around you.
 It may take about 30 minutes to prepare for the scan, but the actual test is painless and takes less than 10 minutes.
 You will be able to go home when the scan is complete.

 The dye that is injected into your veins before a CT or MRI scan may contain iodine, and may affect your kidneys.
-If you are allergic to iodine, fish or dyes, or if you have kidney problems, let the person performing the scan know in advance.
+Before your scan, tell your doctor if you have any allergies.
 You may need to have blood tests to check your kidney function.

-Magnetic resonance spectroscopy (MRS) scan – This scan can be done at the same time as a standard MRI.
+An MRS (magnetic resonance spectroscopy) scan can be done at the same time as a standard MRI.
 It detects the chemical make-up of the brain, which may be changed by a brain tumour.

-Single photon emission computerised tomography (SPECT or SPET) scan – After an injection of a small amount of radioactive fluid is injected into your body, which is then scanned with a gamma camera.
-This takes 3D pictures of your body to assess blood flow in the brain.
+A SPET or SPECT (single photon emission computerised tomography) scan takes 3D pictures of your body to assess blood flow in the brain.
+A small amount of radioactive fluid is injected into your body, which is then scanned with a gamma camera.
 A brain tumour may have higher blood flow than the rest of the brain.

-Positron emission tomography (PET) scan – You are injected with a radioactive glucose solution.
+In a PET (positron emission tomography) scan you are injected with a radioactive tracer solution.
 This is absorbed by cancer cells at a faster rate than normal cells and highlights the active cells.

-Lumbar puncture (spinal tap) – A needle is inserted into the spinal column to collect cerebrospinal fluid to see if cancer cells or abnormal substances, such as blood or proteins, are present.
+A needle is inserted into the spinal column to collect cerebrospinal fluid to see if cancer cells or abnormal substances, such as blood or proteins, are present.
 Also called a spinal tap.

 The grade describes the rate at which tumours grow and the likeliness or ability to spread into nearby tissue.
-Most central nervous system tumours don’t spread in the body.
+Most brain and spinal cord tumours don’t spread in the body.
 However, your medical team may need to do other tests to check if the cancer has spread (e.g. CT or MRI scans, or checking the cerebrospinal fluid).

 Brain and spinal cord tumours are usually given a grade on a scale of 1 to 4.
 The grade is worked out by looking at the tumour cells and comparing them to normal cells.